dvelasquez/co2-extension/README.md

+# DEPRECATED
+This package is now developed in https://github.com/dvelasquez/carbon-tools

 # CO2-extension (WORK IN PROGRESS)
 This is a Chrome Extension that calculates the amount of co2 released to the atmosphere by transferring the page assets over the network.